 - What are their positions?

 Begin by considering the job titles of the members of your audience.
-If audience members are specialists in engineering,finance, or marketing, for example they'll probably be interested in the most technical aspects of your talk that pertain to their specialties.
+If audience members are specialists in engineering, finance, or marketing, for instance, they'll probably be interested in the most technical aspects of your talk that pertain to their specialties.
 On the other hand, an audience of non-experts or generalists would probably be bored by a detailed talk on a subject they don't understand.
 Surprisingly, most managers fall into this category.
 Even an executive who came up through the ranks as an engineer takes a different perspective upon becoming responsible for an entire job.
 The details that might once have been fascinating are now less important perhaps still interesting, but not suitable for an overall view of a project.
 "Just give me a quick description, a schedule, and the dollar figures" is a common attitude.

 - What are their Personal Preferences?

 The personal idiosyncrasies of your listeners are just as important as their job titles.
 Some people insist on a formal presentation, while others are much more casual.
-Some audiences appreciate humour, while others are strait faced.
+Some audiences appreciate humour, while others are straight faced.
 Some people hate to waste time on casual conversation and digressions, while others are willing to work at a more leisurely pace.
 Knowing these preferences can make the difference between success and failure in a presentation.

 - What Demographic Characteristics are significant?